Skip to main content

 Discover and remotely configure ANSI E1.20 RDM responders over Art-Net

-The RDM Devices panel lists every ANSI E1.20-2010 responder the engine has heard through an Art-Net output.
-Each row carries the responder's reported identity, current DMX start address, footprint, active personality, the originating output, and the age of the last response.
-Selecting a row opens an editor for the PIDs that the device's SUPPORTED_PARAMETERS response advertises.
+The RDM Devices panel lists every ANSI E1.20-2010 responder the engine has found behind a discovered Art-Net node.
+Each row carries the responder's reported identity, current DMX start address, footprint, active personality, the universe it was found on, and the age of the last response.
+Selecting a row opens an editor for the parameters the device exposes.

 The panel ships as a sibling tab to the Spectralite Controllers panel in the Fixtures workspace preset.
 To add it to any other workspace, use Window > Add panel > RDM Devices.